allenai/pdffigures2/README.md

 ### Command Line Tools
 PDFFigures2 provides two CLI tools.
 One, 'FigureExtractorBatchCli', can be used to extract figures from a large number of PDFs and save the results to disk.
 The second, 'FigureExtractorVisualizationCli', works on a single PDF and provides extensive debug visualizations.
+Note that it is recommended to the use the `-Dsun.java2d.cmm=sun.java2d.cmm.kcms.KcmsServiceProvider` flag to get the best performance when using Java 8, this flag helps [speed up PDFBox](https://pdfbox.apache.org/2.0/getting-started.html).
+This is especially important for PDFs with many embedded images.
 To run on a PDF and get a preview of the results:

 `sbt "run-main org.allenai.pdffigures2.FigureExtractorVisualizationCli /path/to/pdf"`